Categories

 Tara Carpenter, NC.

-The good news is their are three types of sweeteners ‘allowed’ on B.E.D.; lakanto, ecobloom, and stevia; none of which influence blood sugar and so is safe for people with gut issues or diabetes.
-A few months into my sugar-free diet, I got the idea to kefir a jar of homemade blueberry jelly to get the sugar content down to nil.
-I’d already kefired other stuff, so this wasn’t a stretch.
+The three types of sweeteners that do not influence blood sugar and are safe for people with gut issues or diabetes are lakanto, ecobloom, stevia.
+A few months into being on stage 1 of B.E.D., I got the idea to kefir a jar of homemade blueberry jelly to get the sugar content down to nil.
+I had experience adding probiotic starters to other foods, so wasn’t a real big stretch.
 I did a trial run and YES!
-Super easy and probiotic-rich, see recipe below…
+Super easy and probiotic-rich, recipe below.
+Click here for helpful tips on making this bubbly jelly.

 Makes: As much as you want!